 Up in Smoke: How Nicotine Affects Senior’s Life Insurance

 In 1946, an ad campaign declared Camels to be the doctor’s choice of cigarettes.
 It was considered cool to smoke, with big-screen actors regularly smoking on camera.
 Lucky Strike even proclaimed women could keep a slim figure by smoking.
 In what was essentially a lie, cigarettes were advertised as having health benefits.
 Now, however, it is well-documented how cigarettes negatively affect health, most especially by causing cancer.
-What does this mean for seniors who currently or used to smoke when it comes to getting a life insurance policy?
+What does this mean for seniors who currently or used to smoke when it comes to getting a senior life insurance policy?

 What makes you a smoker?

 There is a simple question you must answer when applying for health insurance: Have you smoked in the past 12 (24, 36, etc.) months?
 You may not consider yourself a smoker, only smoking a single cigarette on the weekend when you meet with friends for pool and exchanging grandkid stories.
-Unfortunately, the insurance industry disagrees.
+Unfortunately, the senior life insurance industry disagrees.

 That question is a yes or no. It’s quantitative – that is, it doesn’t ask how many cigarettes.
 Only whether you have or have not.
 If you answer yes, you are a smoker.
-After this question comes the question of how often – which further affects your rates, and will always be higher than non-smokers – likely about double the premiums at least, and possibly even quadruple.
+After this question comes to the question of how often – which further affects your rates, and will always be higher than non-smokers – likely about double the premiums at least, and possibly even quadruple.
 This will be dependent on a medical exam, usually through urine, to test for nicotine.

 Other smoking options: